Al-Aqsa Mosque: Crusader and Ayyubid periods

 After the Ayyubids under the leadership of Saladin reconquered Jerusalem following the siege of 1187, several repairs and renovations were undertaken at al-Aqsa Mosque.
 In order to prepare the mosque for Friday prayers, within a week of his capture of Jerusalem Saladin had the toilets and grain stores installed by the Crusaders at al-Aqsa removed, the floors covered with precious carpets, and its interior scented with rosewater and incense.
-Saladin's predecessor—the Zengid sultan Nur al-Din—had commissioned the construction of a new minbar or "pulpit" made of ivory and wood in 1168–69, but it was completed after his death; Nur ad-Din's minbar was added to the mosque in November 1187 by Saladin.
+This restoration is commemorated by an inscription in Arabic naskhi script executed in a gilded glass mosaic panel above the mihrab.
+Saladin's predecessor—the Zengid sultan Nur al-Din—had also commissioned the construction of a new minbar or "pulpit" made of ivory and wood in 1168–69, which was completed after his death.
+Nur ad-Din's minbar was added to the mosque in November 1187 by Saladin, placed next to the mihrab.

 The Ayyubid sultan of Damascus, al-Mu'azzam, built the northern porch of the mosque with three gates in 1218.
 In 1345, the Mamluk sultan al-Kamil Sha'ban added two naves and two gates to the mosque's eastern side.